$0 Hong Kong Parent Rights Quick Reference

 The practical question to ask the school, in writing, is this: "Has the school considered using Learning Support Grant funds to procure speech therapy or occupational therapy services for [child's name] through an external service provider?"
 If the answer is no, follow up: "Can you provide the rationale for not deploying LSG funds for this purpose, given [child's] Tier classification and documented clinical need?"

 This question forces the school to engage with EDB policy rather than simply declining.
 Schools that claim they have used the LSG but cannot show how it was spent on SEN services are in a weak position relative to EDB accountability requirements.
-The EDB expects schools to include a review of SEN resource deployment in their annual school reports, and parents are entitled to ask for this information.
+The EDB expects schools to include a review of SEN resource deployment in their annual school reports, and parents can ask for this information.

 If the school has an IEP (either because the child is formally at Tier 3, or because the school has agreed to develop one), therapy provision and goals should be explicitly included in the IEP.
 An IEP that documents that speech therapy is a required intervention but does not specify how it will be provided, by whom, and at what frequency is incomplete under EDB operational guidelines.